cklunch/NEON-Lesson-Building-Data-Skills/_posts/disturb-events-co13/2016-08-23-DataVis-plotly-R.md

 Here we use the example dataframe `economics` that comes with the package.

+    # Set working directory to the data directory
+    # setwd("YourFullPathToDataDirectory")

     # load packages
     library(plotly)  # to create interactive plots
     library(ggplot2) # to create plots and feed to ggplotly()